 A Yankee bet consists of eleven bets over four different selections.
 It has six doubles, four trebles and a fourfold accumulator.
 Its popularity is derived from the increased chance of achieving a return versus a traditional accumulator.

 The amount won from a Yankee depends on the number of selections which win and the odds of each one.
 When you place 11 bets on four different selections, a £1 win-only Yankee bet would therefore cost £11.
-Because a Yankee bet contains no single bets, two of the selections must win for a return to be achieved.
+Because a Yankee bet contains no single bets, two of the selections must win for a return of some funds to be achieved.
 The return from just two selections would be highly unlikely to be greater than the original stake.

 The four bets consist of six doubles four trebles and a fourfold accumulator.
 The diagram below shows a win-only Yankee.
 Bets one to six consist of the doubles, bets seven to ten consist of the trebles and bet 11 is the accumulator.